tytysam/seir_basic_to-do-list_app/to-do-list.md

 - Make sure to commit after each block of code that you create.
 Give an appropriate comment.

 ## Starter code
-To get straight to jQuery, use the starter code and fill in the javascript.
+Use the starter code and fill in the javascript.

 We've provided you with some simple styling to make it easier for you to get started.